albar965/littlenavmap-manual/src/en/GLOSSARY.rst

 GIS
     A geographical information system like Google Earth for example.

+LDA
+   Localizer type directional aid.
+A type of localizer-based instrument approach to an airport.

+IGS
+   Instrument guidance system – a modified ILS to accommodate a non-straight approach.

 ILS
     Instrument landing system.

 Initial Fix
     This is the first fix of a procedure.

+Intersection
+    In aviation, an intersection is a virtual navigational fix that helps aircraft maintain their flight plan.
+    This manual also uses the synonym waypoint.

 Logbook Entry
     Created by the user or automatically on finishing a flight containing takeoff and landing.

+LNMPLN
+    Own flight plan format of *Little Navmap*.

 MAP
     Missed approach point.
 The point on the final approach which represents